guido57/EBAZ4205/docs/how-to-build.md

 Syncing disks.
 ```

-Steps and log for formatting:
+Steps and log for formatting the two partitions:

 ```
 $ sudo mkfs.vfat /dev/sdb1